 The Victorian Environmental Water Holder (VEWH) is an independent statutory body established in 2011 under the Water Act 1989 to transparently manage environmental water entitlements.
-The VEWH decides where, when and how water for the environment will be used in Victoria, including water delivered for the health of rivers, wetlands and floodplains and the plants and animals that depend on them, and using tools like carryover and trade to get the most benefit for our waterways.
+The VEWH decides where, when and how water held for the environment will be used in Victoria, for the health of rivers, wetlands and floodplains and the plants and animals that depend on them.

-Victoria's environmental watering program is overseen by the Minister for Water through the Department of Energy, Environment and Climate Action (DEECA).
-DEECA manages investment in the VEWH environmental water program, and coordinates state-scale environmental flow monitoring and assessment programs.
-As well as funding from DEECA, the Water Act enables the VEWH to use carryover and trade to maximise the environmental objectives when it manages and delivers environmental flows.
+Victoria's environmental watering program is overseen by the Victorian Minister for Water through the Department of Energy, Environment and Climate Action (DEECA).
+DEECA invests in the VEWH environmental water program through the four-year Environmental Contribution levy cycle, and is responsible for the state-scale environmental flow monitoring and assessment programs that measure the outcomes of environmental flows delivered.
+As well as receiving funding from DEECA, the Water Act enables the VEWH to use water allocation trade and carryover to maximise environmental outcomes.